Working to Protect Ontario’s Watersheds, their Natural Heritage, and our Receiving Waters

 Excerpt from OHMapping of the Credit Watershed As OHMapping developed, we affectionately called it our “superficially meaningful tool”, as various realities popped off the maps due our simple efforts to colour-code the watercourse by stream order and to install boundaries for combined first and second-order catchments.
 Here is what can be seen in the map below:

-1. A large area of agricultural land.
-Without any steams visible, this area is probably in drainage tile.
+1. Without any streams visible, this large agricultural area is probably in drainage tile;

-2. Straightened first (green) and second-order streams (blue), also lacking much streamside vegetation.
+2. These first (green) and second-order streams (blue) have been straightened to facilitate drainage and lack much stream-side vegetation.
 These watercourses offer low ecological value compared to meandering streams, while the absence of riparian plants may result in thermal loading.

-3. Example of historic stream mapping on a more recent photo, showing streams running through houses where they have obviously been piped underground.
+3. Here we see evidence of development practices no longer acceptable – streams placed underground to facilitate development.
 Results include diminished natural habitat and ecological values, reduced exchanges with groundwater, and dank water flowing downstream.